CLFlix/KuroBot/README.md

 When the command `?rq` get activated in the Twitch chat and you chose "y" in the question, the responding message will be: "You're free to request any map you'd like to see me play.
 Just paste the link in the chat!"
 If you chose no, this will be: "I will not be accepting map requests this stream :/.
 Maybe next stream ;)"

+### ?roll `number`

+This will roll a randum number between 1 and `number` if it's specified like `?roll 1000`.
+If this is not specified, it will roll a random number between 1 and 100.